ACT® Writing Test | All You Need To Know

 The ACT Writing section can be challenging, depending on how well you can execute a cohesive essay and demonstrate your mastery of standard written English.
 Assessment is based on your ability to read a text critically, form an argument, and support it with logic.

-Below are the ACT Writing Test scores from the past three years (2020-2022).
-The table shows the number of students who took the ACT Writing Test between 2020-22 and the average score for each test year.
-We've also included the average ELA score and the percentage of students who fulfilled the ELA college readiness benchmark set by Act.org:
+Below are the ACT Writing Test scores from the past 3 years (2022-2024).
+The table shows the number of students who took the ACT Writing Test between 2022 to 2024 and the average score for each test year.
+We've also included the average ELA score and the percentage of students who fulfilled the ELA college readiness benchmark set by ACT.org:

 ELA Score